techidaily/site-location-social/source/_posts/in-2024-how-to-send-and-fake-live-location-on-facebook-messenger-of-your-zte-axon-40-lite-drfone-by-drfone-virtual-android.md

 ![ teleport to desired location](https://images.wondershare.com/drfone/guide/virtual-location-05.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/hHPljBHrvkA?si=HwdfDM9rlbABSIrx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 After successfully connecting your device to Dr.Fone, tap **Next** to open the Virtual Location map.
 Now enter the **Teleport Mode** and key in the GPS coordinates or location you want to move to.
 Alternatively, simply tap a spot on the map and click **Move Her**e.
 And there is that!

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/8Y-k_3N-0OI?si=1J-aFBXLJl5b3x4h" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Method 2: Fake a live telegram location via VPN (Android & iOS)